Top

 Democracy

-The principle of democracy is consistently being reinforced at Marling School, with democratic processes being used for important decisions within the school community, for instance, elections being held for House Captains and House Council members.
+The principle of democracy is consistently being reinforced at Marling School, with democratic processes being used for important decisions within the school community, for instance elections for Student Council reps.
 The principle of democracy is also explored in the History and Religious Studies curriculum as well as in form time and assemblies.
-E.g. The study of Parliament and the democratic process in the UK is studied by students in Year 8 during history lessons.

 The Rule of Law